Free Survival Gear

 Armor.1 RFID Blocker – 5 pack of RFID blockers to prevent scanning of credit cards and chipped ID cards.

 RFID Blocker – Blocks scanning of credit cards and chipped cards.
 Each one holds two cards.

 Valois SSD-90 Tactical Knife Belt – A web belt with a concealed knife in the buckle.
 Adjustable from 24 to 52 inches.

 Emergency Survival Blanket – Typical mylar blanket.
 Good for throwing in a bug out bag, car, boat or backpack.

-When you’re first getting started, it can be expensive to start putting together survival kits in your bug out bags, cars, etc. If you buy some of this “free” survival gear you can get started with less initial investment and replace them as you purchase better gear at a later date.
+When you’re first getting started, it can be expensive to build survival kits for your family and bug out bags, cars, etc. If you buy some of this “free” survival gear you can get started with less initial investment and replace them as you purchase better gear at a later date.